adirrabani/Collector/README.md

   }
 }
 ```
-  1. _type_ : Specifies sample type, should not e changed since stock samples are Web API samples.
+  1. _type_ : Specifies sample type, should not be changed since stock/weather samples are Web API samples.
   2. _isActive_ : in order to enable or disable specific sample.
   3. _indexName_ : Specifies which sample is this (stock/weather).
   4. _stockTicker/cityName_ : Specifies which stock/city we want to sample.